-Effects stack presets allow you to store a combination of multiple effects, each with specific settings, for use in different projects on various kinds of layers.
+Effects stack presets allow you to store a combination of multiple effects, each with specific settings, for use in any project.
 Effects stack presets are most commonly used to create 'looks', or specific color and tonal adjustments, which can easily be applied to any image in the future.
+But they can also be beneficial for common utility tasks, such as chroma keying.